galaxyproject/galaxy-hub/src/events/GCC2012/Abstracts/index.md

 *[Slides](PLACEHOLDER_ATTACHMENT_URL/src/Documents/Presentations/GCC2012/Liu.pdf), Video*

 Globus Online (GO) is a hosted service that uses powerful grid transfer capabilities to automate the tasks of moving large quantities of data in a secure, efficient and fast way.
 Integrating Galaxy with Globus Online addresses the challenges in transferring large-scale datasets in and out of Galaxy quickly and reliably.
-In CVRG (!CardioVascular Research Grid) project, we have extended Galaxy with "Globus Online" tools for data transfer, "CRData" tools for executing R scripts, "Picard/GATK via Condor" tools for running Picard and GATK tools at Condor nodes in parallel, etc. The thorough integration of Galaxy and GO services, including GO-transfer, GO-storage and GO-collaborate, will accelerate the development of Galaxy and make it more suitable for complicated bioinformatics pipelines.
+In CVRG (CardioVascular Research Grid) project, we have extended Galaxy with "Globus Online" tools for data transfer, "CRData" tools for executing R scripts, "Picard/GATK via Condor" tools for running Picard and GATK tools at Condor nodes in parallel, etc. The thorough integration of Galaxy and GO services, including GO-transfer, GO-storage and GO-collaborate, will accelerate the development of Galaxy and make it more suitable for complicated bioinformatics pipelines.
 For example, GO-storage provides large capacity data storage that can be accessed within Galaxy.
 Galaxy could use GO-collaborate for user authentication, group management and task collaboration, and then GO users could access Galaxy without register and easily share Galaxy history/workflow/dataset with GO users or groups.
 The distributed computing capabilities of Globus also make the execution of Galaxy jobs faster and more efficiently.

 ## Scalable data management and computable framework for large scale longitudinal studies